ericng921/School_District_Analysis/README.md

 - How is the district summary affected?

-  The district summary has a minor impact because there are only 461 THS 9th grade student excluded compare to a total of 39170 students in 15 schools.
+  The district summary has a minor impact, because there are only 461 THS 9th grade student excluded compare to a total of 39170 students in 15 schools.

   Original
   ![district_summary](https://user-images.githubusercontent.com/100378319/160249541-c9619996-95b5-469d-a406-004df2d36857.png)